 You will learn best practices for hiring, empowering, and holding employees accountable.
 This includes writing clear job expectations, interviewing effectively, creating a motivational work environment, and successfully handling performance problems.

 Managing Public Disputes

-Dr. Peter Gess, Associate Provost for Engaged Learning at Hendrix College, will help you navigate working as a public servant charged with protecting the public trust.
-You will refine your personal code of ethics, understand how that code affects decision making, and learn tools for making ethical choices.
+This workshop focuses on the responsibility of working as a public servant charged with protecting the public trust.
+You will refine your personal code of ethics and understand how personal codes of ethics affect decision making.

-Ashley Matejka, a Certified Project Management Professional, will teach you the best practices for project management from coping to planning to execution.
-This workshop will help you manage your own project work more effectively and help your team(s) achieve their goals on time and in budget.
+This workshop will teach you the best practices for project management from scoping to planning to execution.
+It will help you manage your own project work more effectively and help your team(s) achieve their goals.

 - Email: firstname.lastname@example.org

 For regular updates about our programs, follow us on social media: